omerlatif123/Envirocabs-milestone-project1/README.md

 Forking the GitHub Repository

 Forking a repository enables us to make a copy of the original repository on our GitHub account so we can view it and make changes without affecting the original work.
 This is done using the following steps:

-1. Log in to GitHub account and select the relevant repository.
+1. Log into GitHub or create an account.
+2. Locate the GitHub Repository.
-2. To the top right of the page there are three the buttons, the furthest right says Fork.
-Click on this button.
+3. At the top of the repository, on the right side of the page, select "Fork"
-3. A copy of the original repository will now be in your account.
+4. You should now have a copy of the original repository in your GitHub account.

 Making a Clone